Josephsanya/3mtt/readme.md

-# My Personal Project Page 💻
+# My Personal Project Page using only HTML 💻

 #### This project is based on my 1st mini project from 3mtt darey.io